talmolab/sleap/docs/index.rst

 The goal at this stage is to get accurate pose predictions on individual frames.
 This means that the points for each body part are predicted in the correct locations and that the points are correctly grouped into distinct animal instances.

-Once you have accurate frame-by-frame prediction, you’re ready to predict for entire video clips and to track animal identities.
+After you have accurate frame-by-frame prediction, you’re ready to predict for entire video clips and to track animal identities.
 We use a variety of heuristic algorithms for tracking identities across time (see :ref:`tracking-method-details` for more details).
 SLEAP also includes a graphical proof-reading tool for quickly assessing the accuracy of tracking and correcting problems.

 .. _Contact: